 Beginners: Start Practicing Proper Alignment for Jalandhara Bandha

-It is recommended that beginners begin practising this technique with seated breath work to fully understand the sensation safely while using these new techniques.
+It is recommended that beginners begin practicing this technique with seated breath work to fully understand the sensation safely while using these new techniques.

 - Sit in a meditative starting position, on the knees is fine.